jvijaybhaskar/500_milliseconds_away/CKADNotes/1_kubectl_notes.md

+# Interacting with Kubernetes cluster

 The Certified Kubernetes Application Developer (CKAD) program has been developed by the Cloud Native Computing Foundation (CNCF) to help expand the Kubernetes ecosystem.

 The primary objective of the exam is to certify that users can design, build, configure, and expose cloud native applications for Kubernetes.

-This post is the first among a multipart series aimed at helping anyone preparing for CKAD exams.
+> This post is the first among a multipart series aimed at helping anyone preparing for CKAD exams.
 To kick off the series, I thought of covering one of the most commonly used tools while managing a Kubernetes cluster.

 ## Kubectl